-At the same time, internet exports (exports minus imports) and inventories accounted for a blended 1.68 percentage factors — extra than half — of the primary zone’s GDP three.2% boom and the biggest contribution in six years.
+Simultaneously, internet exports (exports minus imports) and inventories accounted for a blended 1.68 percentage factor — extra than half — of the primary zone’s GDP three: 2% boom and the biggest contribution in six years.

 Where’s the beef?

-So where’s the tax-cut-driven improve in capital expenses?
+So, where’s the tax-cut-driven improvement in capital expenses?